FAQs

 What can I expect in therapy?

-• The first few sessions will be focused on information gathering about your history and current functioning.
-After this phase of therapy, sessions will directly address presenting concerns and goals, and will be largely guided by what you bring into therapy.
+The first few sessions will be focused on information gathering about your history and current functioning.
+After this phase of therapy, sessions will directly address presenting concerns and goals and are largely guided by what you bring into therapy.

 How do I prepare for online teletherapy?